shining0611armor/Simple-Implementation-for-VAE-CVAE-and-VQVAE/README.md

 # Simple-Implementation-for-VAE-CVAE-and-VQVAE
 Exploring the Variational Autoencoder (VAE) family

-Please be patient this repo is not completed yet!!!

-in this repo we provide a minimal implementation for VAE family including VAE, CVAE and VQVAE. this implementations are applied on both Anime-Face and Carton-Face datasets.
+in this repo we provide a minimal implementation for VAE family including VAE, CVAE and VQVAE. this implementations are applied on both Anime-Face and Carton-Face.
 Lets gets started this jurney from zero to hero!

 VAE